Clavichord Vs Harpsichord: A Comparison Of History, Design, And Sound Characteristics

 Keyboard Mechanism of the Harpsichord

-The keyboard mechanism of the harpsichord differs significantly from that of the clavichord.
+The keyboard mechanism of the differs significantly from that of the clavichord.
 Instead of directly striking the strings, the keys of the harpsichord activate a mechanism that plucks the strings with a plectrum.
 This mechanism, known as the “jacks,” allows for a quick and distinct sound production.
 However, unlike the clavichord, the harpsichord lacks the ability to control dynamics through key pressure.
 The player’s control over volume and expression is limited, as the strings’ volume is predetermined by the plucking mechanism.

 Strings and Sound Production in the Clavichord